This post covers things to do in October in San Francisco, including sections for attractions that are either free, family-friendly or fun after dark.

 - Afghan Whigs | October 8th

 - Henry Rollins | October 9th

 - Sophie B. Hawkins | October 19th

 - Death Cab for Cutie | October 23rd, 24th

 You can find all the San Francisco Bay Area concerts here.

 The Bay Area is home to several popular sports teams, so it shouldn’t be too surprising that there will be plenty of games to attend during this month.
 You can find them all here.

 Although the official season comes to a close in September, there may be an opportunity to see some October baseball if either the San Francisco Giants or the Oakland Athletics manage to make the postseason.

-It’s also worth noting that the San Francisco 49ers will have two games on October 3rd and 24th.
+It’s also worth noting that the San Francisco 49ers will have five home games this month.

 The Golden State Warriors will also likely be playing a few games, giving basketball fans something fun to do this month.